LiteLDev/LeviLamina/README.md

 > Do not do evil.

 Although we expected to build an open-source community, but forcing everything open-source will ruin this community.
-So you can write plugins based on `LiteLoader` with ANY open-source license or even don't publish your source code. but if you modified the framework, or write a new framework based on this framework, you MUST open-source it.
+So you can write plugins based on `LiteLoader` with ANY open-source license or even do not publish your source code. but if you modified the framework, or write a new framework based on this framework, you MUST open-source it.

 If you want to reproduce and distribute this framework, you have to get our authorization!